em-cd/ccbd-manifest-based-publishing/README.md

 Create a `.env` file with the following variables:

-- AWS_DEFAULT_REGION: AWS region (e.g. eu-central-1)
+- `AWS_DEFAULT_REGION`: AWS region (e.g. eu-central-1)
-- AWS_ACCESS_KEY_ID: IAM user access key
+- `AWS_ACCESS_KEY_ID`: IAM user access key
-- AWS_SECRET_ACCESS_KEY: IAM user secret key
+- `AWS_SECRET_ACCESS_KEY`: IAM user secret key
-- S3_BUCKET_NAME: target S3 bucket
+- `S3_BUCKET_NAME`: target S3 bucket

-The benchmark assumes AWS credentials are already configured via environment variables or IAM role.
+- `AZURE_STORAGE_ACCOUNT`: storage account name for Azure
+- `AZURE_STORAGE_KEY`: storage key for Azure account (can be an account key or a SAS token)
+- `AZURE_CONTAINER`: target Azure Blob Storage container

+You can configure the benchmark harness and publishing demos to use either AWS S3 or Azure Blob Storage.
+If you only use one provider, you only need to set the corresponding credentials and can leave out the other.

 ## Generating datasets